NixOS/rfcs/rfcs/0077-stale-issues-amendment.md

 individuals did choose not to interact on a particular issue or PR for an extended period of time._

 _180 days is too long of such extended period of time.
-People do relate "stale" with some shorter time frame.
-Therefore, a PR goes stale after a 90 days period (vs previously 180 days) and an issue goes stale after a 60 days period (vs previously 180 days)._
+In a majority of cases, an issue or PR enter into a state where they are **impaired in vigor or effectiveness** far earlier._

+_While it is difficult to judge on the exact date when they enter this state seems safe to assume that for PR 90 days and issues 60 days does assess the majority of cases correctly while keeping false positives at bearably low levels, which everyone can live with._

 # Motivation
 [motivation]: #motivation